JavaScriptDude/le-godaddy-dns/README.md

 ## Features added to le-godaddy-dns
  * Read dehydrated config file to pull in settings (le-godaddy-dns has no provision for configurable settings)
- * Switch to using godaddy's 'patch' api so we can add multiple records needed for wildcard cert validation
+ * Switch to using godaddy's 'patch' api so we can add multiple records needed for wildcard cert validation (optional)
- * PFX Creation for windows environments
+ * PFX Creation for windows environments (optional)

 ## Usage